Show All Answers

 Peachtree City, with over 90 miles of multi-use paths and over 10,000 golf carts, has a number of rules and safety reminders for golf cart and path users.

 Yes, library cards expire on a yearly basis.
 However, library cards can easily be renewed by visiting any PINES library and presenting a valid photo ID along with a current Georgia address.
 All fines and fees associated with the card must also be paid upon library card renewal.
+Unfortunately, library cards cannot be renewed online.

 The Library DOES NOT accept: